 How to Start a Mobile Dog Grooming Salon

-The first step to opening your own mobile dog grooming salon business is to gain experience grooming a variety of dogs, either through a professional training course or a hands-on internship with an experienced groomer.
-While certification is not required to become a dog groomer, some groomers choose to seek certification as a National Master Groomer through the National Dog Groomer’s Association of America.
+Once all that is done, the next step to opening your own mobile dog grooming salon business is to gain experience grooming a variety of dogs, either through a professional training course or a hands-on internship with an experienced groomer.
+While certification is not required to become a dog groomer, some groomers choose to being certified as a National Master Groomer through the National Dog Groomer’s Association of America.

 Working for an established grooming salon before starting your own will likely prove beneficial as this exposure will introduce you to the ins and outs of running this type of business.

-You should also be in touch with your local government with regard to any permits that may be needed to operate a mobile grooming salon in a particular area.
+You should also be in touch with your local government about any permits needed to operate a mobile grooming salon in the area you select.
 Requirements for operation of a mobile business may vary from one town to another.
 You should also consider obtaining a business insurance policy in addition to the basic vehicle insurance policy.

 Mobile Vehicle & Equipment

 Most mobile groomers operate out of a large van or trailer.
 These are usually specially converted vehicles which have been outfitted with a generator, electrical outlets, lighting, grooming tables, running water and a bathtub.
 The National Highway Traffic Safety Administration sets the standards for vehicle manufacturers and converters.

 Mobile grooming salons must be equipped with all standard grooming tools such as clippers, scissors, shears, shampoos, brushes, blow dryers, nail clippers, ear cleaning products, bandanas and bows.